thadawilliams/plex-unwatched-reporter/README.md

 - Double-check your Plex token is correct
 - Generate a new token following the Prerequisites section
 - Ensure there are no extra spaces when copying the token

+### Shutdown Button Not Working

+**Error**: Button shows "shutting down" but container keeps running

+**Solution**:
+- Ensure you've mounted the Docker socket: `-v /var/run/docker.sock:/var/run/docker.sock`
+- Check that Docker CLI is installed in the container (should be automatic with latest image)
+- Verify the container name is exactly `plex-unwatched-reporter`

 ### Port Already in Use